 Table 1 criteria for requiring an investigation within these three Sensitivity Areas covering the time periods after the Spanish Colonial and Mexican Period (1782-1849) has therefore been revised to focus on larger development projects over 2,000 square feet in horizontal ground disturbance as they would have the most reasonable likelihood to impact unknown significant or unique historic period archaeological resources.
-The horizontal disturbance area criterion is considered a much more representative threshold of assessing potential impacts to unknown historic period archeological resources than a vertical depth; for example, extremely limited disturbances such as residential decks may require deep footings for caissons, though the horizontal disturbance threshold of 2,000 square feet is also used for requiring more stringent onsite stormwater quality treatment within the City Storm Water Management Program (2020) and for the assessment of greenhouse gas emissions impacts within the MEA Guidelines for Greenhouse Gas Emissions Analysis (2024).
+The horizontal disturbance area criterion is considered a much more representative threshold of assessing potential impacts to unknown historic period archeological resources than a vertical depth; for example, extremely limited disturbance is limited to less than 5 square feet per footing location.
+This horizontal ground disturbance threshold of 2,000 square feet is also used for requiring more stringent onsite stormwater quality treatment within the City Storm Water Management Program (2020) and for the assessment of greenhouse gas emissions impacts within the MEA Guidelines for Greenhouse Gas Emissions Analysis (2024).